Wednesday, May 8, 2013

 Better, Stronger, Chompier

-Unfortunately, I still had a stopto make.
-And since I was tired and a little achy around the mouth it took allof my limited strength of character not to dart in front of the old man who wascreeping toward the door as I approached from the parking lot, because I reallywanted to get in line before he did.
-I actually have that urge all the time; sofar I’ve managed to suppress it.
+Unfortunately, I still had a stop to make.
+And it took all of my limited strength of character not to dart in front of the old man who was creeping toward the door as I approached from the parking lot, because I really wanted to get in line before he did.
+I actually have that urge all the time; so far I’ve managed to suppress it.
 I could be an amazing douche if I let myself.

 Sunday, April 7, 2013